-Excel still powers many close and consolidation processes.
+Excel remains a common tool for close and financial consolidation.
 If you’re using it today, you’re not alone.

-That’s why more FP&A teams are turning to modern financial performance management platforms like Planful to bring structure, speed, and confidence to close and consolidation.
+That’s why more FP&A teams are moving to financial performance management platforms like Planful to bring structure, speed, and confidence to close and consolidation.

 Here are five reasons teams like yours are making the move.

-During close, speed determines relevance.
+Close speed affects decision velocity.
 The faster you close, the faster you can guide decisions.

-When you rely on spreadsheets, your team spends time reconciling versions, validating formulas, and confirming which file is correct.
-Every manual update increases risk.
-One overwritten formula or outdated tab can ripple through your entire consolidation.
+If you’re consolidating in Excel, your team likely spends time reconciling versions, validating formulas, and confirming which file reflects the latest update.
+Every manual step introduces risk.
+A broken link or overwritten formula can impact your consolidated financial statements.

 Planful’s 2025 Global Finance Survey found that 68% of finance teams still rely on manual processes during close.
 If that sounds familiar, you already know how much time you could reclaim.